-- Distorted Disturbances - Students pass around and distort messages written on index cards to learn how we use signals from GPS occultations to study the Earth's atmosphere.
+- GPS Satellite Data: Distorted Disturbances Game - Students pass around and distort messages written on index cards to learn how we use signals from GPS occultations to study the Earth's atmosphere.
 The cards represent information sent from GPS satellites being distorted as they pass through different atmospheric conditions and reach other satellites.

 Lesson Summary Worksheet: Have students complete the GPS Occultations Worksheet, which includes nine fill-in-the-blank sentences and a word search puzzle.
 Review their answers to gauge their comprehension of the lesson content.

 Lesson Extension Activities